ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Saturday Class/Student M.md

 ```

-> This can be used to check coverage at any moment
+> This is the stack that calls that, and is used to check coverage at any moment
 ```
 when [space v] key pressed
 broadcast [hide variables v]
-broadcast [check current backdrop v] and wait
+this is used to stop the timer if the space is pressed: set [CHECKING CURRENT v] to (1) this call the checking stack, which is above: broadcast [check current backdrop v] and wait reset this variable: set [CHECKING CURRENT v] to (0)
 ```

 > This formats the covering clones so they hide the earth a bit
 ```